Advice when searching GRONI records

 - equals – if you select this option, the result will only return exact matches

 - begins with - if you search using the first three letters of a name, the result will be all names beginning with those letters

-- variants - the result may return possible variants.
-For- a search for Smyth may also return Smith - however the variants available are not exhaustive
+- variants - the result may return possible variants (for example, a search for Smyth may also return Smith) however the variants available are not exhaustive

 Spelling can be the key to unlocking your family history.
 While some names have remained the same over the years, others have changed beyond recognition.
 In the early 1900s when many people could not read and write, the registrar recorded the name and registered what they heard.
 A name such as Smith could have been recorded as Smyth, Davison as Davidson, White as Whyte, or McDonald as MacDonald.

 Forenames can also have variants.
 The following are possible variants: